 We’ve spent a lot of time in 2019 learning more about what you, the user, wish SketchUp did better.
 We’ve been eyeing your comments on the forum and discussing ideas during our training events to see what trips up your workflow.
 So, thanks for speaking up!
-You helped us discover how you’re using SketchUp and how we can improve your design process, resulting in workflow improvements galore!
+You helped us discover how you’re using SketchUp and how we can improve your design process, resulting in workflow improvements galore! and sketchup workflow enhancements in general.
 They’re so good you’d think we’d been sneaking into design firms or something 😉.

 First thing’s first: we have a new scale figure for SketchUp 2020.
 Before you go any further, meet Laura!

 Now, let’s dive into those updates.